Rangi42/polishedcrystal/README.md

 ## Changes in 1.2.0

-These changes have been made since the previous 1.1.1 release.
+These changes have been made since the previous 1.1.2 release.
 If you build the project as-is, it will include all of them.

-* Add: Give Team Rocket more diverse Pokémon.
-* Add: Meganium is Grass/Fairy, and learns Fairy Wind, Moonblast, and DazzlinGleam.
-* Add: Typhlosion learns Earth Power and Earthquake.
-* Add: Feraligatr learns Night Slash.
-* Add: Blastoise learns Iron Head.
-* Add: Buff Smeargle.
+* (Nothing yet.)